-This is one of the best tips for parents that is often overlooked.
+Knowing your little one’s limit is one of the best tips for parents that is often overlooked.
 Every kid is different, which means all kids will have different temperaments.
 Children show different reactions in social situations.
-Introverted kids most definitely struggle more at parties, feel overwhelmed, and need a quiet place to feel safe.
-Extroverted kids most likely will thrive during the party but then show signs of a meltdown closer to leaving.
+Introverted children struggle more at parties, feel overwhelmed, and need a quiet place to feel safe.
+Extroverted children will likely thrive during the party but then show signs of a meltdown closer to leaving.
 When these situations come about, it is helpful to consider these needs beforehand and how to manage them.

 3. Set Realistic Expectations

-This is one of our favorite holiday tips for parents, which seems obvious, but often gets pushed aside.
+This tip is one of our favorite holiday tips for parents, which seems obvious, but often gets pushed aside.
 Try to set your child up for success.
-Do not expect your toddler to act like an adult at a large social gathering.
+Refrain from expecting your toddler to act like an adult at a large social gathering.
 This is challenging for many parents because people expect them to attend dinners out, spend time with relatives, and more.
 Frankly, most of these events are not great for kids to attend.
-Too often, kids have to come along.
+Too often, kids must come along.
 So, give yourself and your child grace when your child shows signs of a meltdown or lack of communication.

 Although it is much easier said than done, parents try to attend events on time, but sometimes (most times) it doesn’t happen.
 With young children in the picture, always allow more time to get ready.
 Rushing at the last minute to get ready, pack up the car, and fix things adds stress to the event for everyone.
 Kids are emotional sponges.
 They will sense when you are stressed and often do not respond well.